margiechubin/chocolate-chips/src/content/a11ytoconf/a11yToConf.md

 [Adrian Roselli](https://adrianroselli.com/2019/10/a11yweekto-recap.html)

+## Twitter

 The conference had a high presence on Twitter.
 You can also check out the hashtag #a11yToConf on Twitter to see all the live-tweeted thoughts from the conference.
+You can diversify who you follow and what those people are talking about by following some of the people I linked in this post.

 A few of my tweets